juntang-zhuang/Adabelief-Optimizer/README.md

 AdaBelief seems to require a different ```epsilon``` from Adam.
 In CV tasks in this paper, ```epsilon``` is set as ```1e-8```.
 For GAN training and LSTM, it's set as ```1e-12```.
 We recommend try different ```epsilon``` values in practice, and sweep through a large region, e.g. ```1e-8, 1e-10, 1e-12, 1e-14, 1e-16, 1e-18```.
 Typically a smaller ```epsilon``` makes it more adaptive.

 #### 3. Rectify (argument ```rectify (default: False)``` in ```AdaBelief```):
 Whether to turn on the rectification as in RAdam.
+The recitification basically uses SGD in early phases for warmup, then switch to Adam.

 #### 4. Details to reproduce results
 * Results in the paper are generated using the PyTorch implementation in ```adabelief-pytorch``` package.
 This is the __ONLY__ package that I have extensively tested for now. <br>